schedjoules/calendar-store-api/README.md

 For iOS we have a **SDK** that uses all the API goodies.
 For the 5 minute SDK install [check out](http://schedjoules.com/resources/developer-resources/ios/CalendarStoreDocumentation/index.html) the documentation.
 Of course you are more than welcome to implement the API without using the SDK.
 If so please read on.

 ##Set yourself up
-You can take a peek at the API by using our test user API key and visiting the US calendar library via
+You can take a peek at the API by using our test user API key:
 ```
 curl -L 'https://api.schedjoules.com/pages/115673' -v -H 'Authorization: Token token="0443a55244bb2b6224fd48e0416f0d9c"'
 ```
-If you like what you see and want to get full access to the API and our content mail us at info@schedjoules.com and we'll provide you with your API key.
+The test API key gives you access to the complete API but the calendar urls will contain dummy data.
+If you like what you see and want full access to the calendar content as well mail us at info@schedjoules.com and we'll provide you with your API key.

 ##Making a request
 * All requests start with https://api.schedjoules.com/